Coverage of Organ Transplant under Health Insurance in India

 The risk of organ failure is real.

 Now there is no disagreement that our lifestyle and habits have a direct impact on our physical, mental, and emotional health.
 A mentally fast-paced but physically sedentary lifestyle can invite chronic diseases, as you grow older some of which can eventually result in organ failure.
 India has seen a sharp rise in the number of cases of organ transplant be it liver, heart, kidney, or cornea.
-(A report I read says there is a need of two lakh kidneys, 50,000 hearts and 50,000 livers for transplantation every year.)
+(A report I read says there is a need for two lakh kidneys, 50,000 hearts and 50,000 livers for transplantation every year.)

 While the law makes the organ free, the cost of transplantation can be super expensive.